Anusha3002/404Notfound/conceal-the-deal/README.md

 In Conceal the deal’s cipher, each alphabet in the message is replaced (by the number of shifts you tell it to) places down.

-Challenges we ran into
-1) We faced an issue while building our project in the spring-boot framework while integrating the project.

-2) After analyzing all the themes, we were searching for a different topic.
-Cybersecurity was our choice.
-We did't have any idea about cryptography and Ciphering before.
-So, We studied all these things in 2-3 days and thus we spent our starting 10-12 hrs on studing, and then started building the project.

-So, the major issue we face was TIME.

 Technologies we used